Weekend Intensive Workshop:

 Learn the basic techniques that bring Muppet-style puppet characters to life in an interactive workshop led by Brett Hansen and Elissa Jenkins.

-Larrikin Puppets is running a puppetry workshop for both adults and children aged 8 and over.
+This workshop is for both adults and children aged 8 and over.
 No previous puppetry experience needed.
 Students will get a chance to practice puppetry techniques using real puppets.

 Why learn puppetry?